Trump administration action on risks posed by TikTok likely 'in weeks': official

 WeChat, a chat app owned by Tencent Holdings Ltd (0700.HK), a Chinese gaming and social media group, has received less scrutiny in Washington.

-Reporting by Jeff Mason; Writing by Makini Brice and Alexandra Alper; Editing by Sandra Maler and Tom Brown
+Reporting by Jeff Mason; Additional reporting by Alexandra Alper; Writing by Makini Brice; Editing by Tom Brown and Peter Cooney